bzeiss/synth-pcbs/README.md

 Be smart.
 Don't just trust the stuff I offer for download here.
 Take a look at the schematic and the PCB design beforehand.

-Feedback is always very welcome 😄
+Feedback is always very welcome 😄 Feel free to ask question in the [discussions](https://github.com/bzeiss/synth-pcbs/discussions).

 ***